rust-lang/rfcs/text/0000-delegation.md

 An “item being delegated” is always two tokens.
 The first token must be either `fn`, `type` or `const`.
 The second is any valid identifier for a trait item.

 The semantics of a delegation statement should be the same as if the programmer had written each delegated item implementation manually.
-For instance, if the trait TR has a default implementation for method foo(), and the type F does not provide its own implementation, then delegating TR to F means using TR’s implementation of foo().
-If F does provide its own implementation, then delegating TR to F means using F’s implementation of foo().
-The only additional power granted by this feature is that `delegate *` can automatically change what items get implemented if the underlying trait TR and type F get changed accordingly.
+For instance, if the trait `TR` has a default implementation for method `foo()`, and the type `F` does not provide its own implementation, then delegating `TR` to `F` means using `TR`’s implementation of `foo()`.
+If `F` does provide its own implementation, then delegating `TR` to `F` means using `F`’s implementation of `foo()`.
+The only additional power granted by this feature is that `delegate *` can automatically change what items get implemented if the underlying trait `TR` and type `F` get changed accordingly.
 There can be at most one `delegate *` per `impl` block.

 To generate the wrapper function: